vhesener/Closures/README.md

 ***
 ## [Dive Deeper](#dive-deeper)

-There are several ways to learn more about the `Closures`<sup><sup>beta</sup></sup> API, depending on your learning style.
+There are several ways to learn more about the `Closures` API, depending on your learning style.
 Some just like to open up Xcode and use autocomplete to view the various properties/functions.
 Others prefer a more documented approach.
 Below are some documentation options.

 ***
 ### <img src="https://raw.githubusercontent.com/vhesener/Closures/assets/assets/playground_Icon.png" width="50" height="50"/> &nbsp;&nbsp; **Playground**

-To play with the <a href="https://developer.apple.com/swift/blog/?id=35">Playground</a> demo, open the `Closures` workspace (Closures.xcworkspace file), build the `Closures`<sup><sup>beta</sup></sup> framework target, then click on the `Closures Demo` playground.
+To play with the <a href="https://developer.apple.com/swift/blog/?id=35">Playground</a> demo, open the `Closures` workspace (Closures.xcworkspace file), build the `Closures` framework target, then click on the `Closures Demo` playground.
 Be sure to show the Assistant Editor and Live View as shown below:

 ![Playgrounds](https://raw.githubusercontent.com/vhesener/Closures/assets/assets/playground_general.gif)